Sending Data with SMS & USSD

 • NPI (Numbering Plan Indicator) - 9 (Private)

 Be careful not to prepend the service code with a + symbol.
-If the number begins with a + symbol, it will be recognized as a phone number rather than a service code, and will result in an error.
+If the number begins with a + symbol, it will be recognized as a phone number rather than a service code and will result in an error.

 Configuration

-When sending SMS or USSD message from your device to Beam, Funnel, Funk, Harvest Data, or any of the above with Unified Endpoint, you must also configure the following:
+When sending an SMS or USSD message from your device to Beam, Funnel, Funk, Harvest Data, or any of the above with Unified Endpoint, you must also configure the following:

 1. Create a Group